-Check what the site says about which deals it displays by default; you may be able to use the site's filters to see a fuller range of deals than is initially displayed.
+Check what the site says about which deals it displays automatically; you may be able to use the site's filters to see a wider range of deals than is initially displayed.

 Bear in mind that you will need to contact the supplier directly if you pick a deal the website cannot switch you to.

 Automatic switching services do more of the legwork for you than price comparison websites.
 They continuously compare and, with your permission, switch you to deals they calculate to be the best (based on information you provide) to keep you on a good rate.

 Well-known names include Flipper, Look After My Bills, Switchcraft, Switchd and Weflip, though more are launching all the time.
 If you want a better energy deal with minimal effort, they could be worth a try.
 But be aware that few cheap deals are available at the moment and you may not get the very cheapest deal on the market.